-Cautionary Statements Regarding Preliminary First Quarter Production, Sales and Costs for 2020, and Forward-Looking Information
+Cautionary Statements Regarding Preliminary Fourth Quarter and Full Year Production, Sales and Costs for 2020, and Forward-Looking Information

-Barrick cautions that, whether or not expressly stated, all first quarter figures contained in this press release including, without limitation, production levels, sales and associated costs are preliminary, and reflect our expected first quarter results as of the date of this press release.
-Actual reported first quarter production levels, sales and associated costs are subject to management's final review, as well as review by the company's independent accounting firm, and may vary significantly from those expectations because of a number of factors, including, without limitation, additional or revised information, and changes in accounting standards or policies, or in how those standards are applied.
-Barrick will provide additional discussion and analysis and other important information about its first quarter production levels and sales and associated costs when it reports actual results on May 6, 2020.
-For a complete picture of the company's financial performance, it will be necessary to review all of the information in the company's first quarter financial report and related MD&A. Accordingly, readers are cautioned not to rely solely on the information contained herein.
+Barrick cautions that, whether or not expressly stated, all full year and fourth quarter figures contained in this press release including, without limitation, production levels, sales and associated costs are preliminary, and reflect our expected full year and fourth quarter results as of the date of this press release.
+Actual reported full year and fourth quarter production levels, sales and associated costs are subject to management's final review, as well as review by the Company's independent accounting firm, and may vary significantly from those expectations because of a number of factors, including, without limitation, additional or revised information, and changes in accounting standards or policies, or in how those standards are applied.
+Barrick will provide additional discussion and analysis and other important information about its full year and fourth quarter production levels and sales and associated costs when it reports actual results on February 18, 2021.
+For a complete picture of the Company's financial performance, it will be necessary to review all of the information in the Company's full year and fourth quarter financial report and related MD&A. Accordingly, readers are cautioned not to rely solely on the information contained herein.

-Finally, Barrick cautions that this press release contains forward-looking statements with respect to: (i) Barrick's production; (ii) costs per ounce for gold and per pound for copper; (iii) expectations regarding future production and financial performance and other outlook or guidance; and (iv) preventative measures implemented by Barrick to manage the impact of the Covid-19 pandemic and Barrick's engagement with local communities.
+Finally, Barrick cautions that this press release contains forward-looking statements with respect to: (i) Barrick's production and sales; (ii) costs per ounce for gold and per pound for copper; and (iii) Barrick's ability to achieve its guidance for the year.